Philo Review 2023: Live and On-Demand Streaming

 Fortunately, over-the-air antennas still work perfectly well for receiving local stations that broadcast ABC, CBS, FOX, NBC, The CW, PBS, and Telemundo (most also feature sports, BTW).

-Philo’s cloud DVR gives you unlimited storage space for shows and movies—but for only 30 days.
-That’s on par with other streaming services’ cloud DVRs, with the exception of YouTube TV, which keeps your recorded content for nine months.
+Philo’s cloud DVR gives you unlimited storage space for shows and movies for a whole year.
+That’s more than any other streaming services’ cloud DVRs, including YouTube TV, which keeps your recorded content for nine months.

-On recorded shows, you can zip past commercials easily thanks to Philo’s sliding preview frame, which works similarly to fast-forwarding on Netflix or Amazon’s Prime Video.
+On recorded shows, you can zip past commercials easily thanks to Philo’s sliding preview frame, which works similarly to fast-forwarding on Netflix or Amazon Prime Video.

 Philo’s display for recorded content could use some work.
 It’s not always clear which is the most recent episode of a show, meaning there’ll be some guesswork and extra clicking involved to get to what you want.
 Also, you can’t record individual episodes, just full series.